Kitware/CMake/Help/command/cmake_language.rst

 See :command:`message` for the possible logging levels.

-The current message logging level can be set either using the ``--log-level`` command line option of the :manual:`cmake(1)` program or using the :variable:`CMAKE_MESSAGE_LOG_LEVEL` variable.
+The current message logging level can be set either using the :option:`--log-level <cmake --log-level>` command line option of the :manual:`cmake(1)` program or using the :variable:`CMAKE_MESSAGE_LOG_LEVEL` variable.